AGumbert/EEG-Data-Processing/README.md

    in the "data_quality_sheets_color" folder. ("interpolated_channels.txt" is
    not public on GitHub)

-5. Run "preprocess_Andrew_raw_to_ICA.m" on each participant.
+4. Run "preprocess_Andrew_raw_to_ICA.m" on each participant.
 Remove the appropriate channels when prompted according to the results of the previous step.
    This will generate data sets in a folder named "EEGsets_before_ICA_rejection".
    For reference, artifact rejection sets from this script will appear in the "art_rej_before_ICA" folder.

-6. Run ICLabel on each participant, and reject the components of each participant that are labeled with more than 50% eye, or are obviously from muscle or channel noise rather than neural activity.
+5. Run ICLabel on each participant, and reject the components of each participant that are labeled with more than 50% eye, or are obviously from muscle or channel noise rather than neural activity.
 Save the post-ICA rejection sets to a folder named "EEGsets_after_ICA_rejection".
-Sets must be named "[subject id]_after_ICA_rejection.set".
+Sets must be named "{subject id}_after_ICA_rejection.set".
    For example: "IP10_after_ICA_rejection.set"

-7. Run the "preprocess_Andrew_ICA_to_processed_ERP.m" script on the data sets generated in the previous step.
+6. Run the "preprocess_Andrew_ICA_to_processed_ERP.m" script on the data sets generated in the previous step.
 This will generate ERP sets in a folder named "ERPsets".
 For reference, EEG sets will appear in the "Processed_EEGsets" folder, and final artifact rejection information will appear in the "art_rej_after_ICA" folder.

-9. Compute a grand ERP average across all ERP sets from the previous step, and then perform visualization or statistical analysis as desired.
+7. Compute a grand ERP average across all ERP sets from the previous step, and then perform visualization or statistical analysis as desired.

    "preprocess_Andrew_plot_grand_avrg.m" can be used to produce plots